menzow/vhost-server/README.md

 #### Step 3

 Now that the storage container is created, the server can be started.
-Running `docker-compose up` we will start the `vhost-server` and expose port 80 and 443.
+Running `docker-compose up` you can start the `vhost-server` and expose port 80 and 443.
 Within the container a nginx server will be started and a directory watcher is created.
 This directory watcher will constantly poll for changes to any configurations found in the vhost_storage volume.
 If changes occur, the nginx server is reloaded to apply the new config.

 ```sh
 #Run the server